wingos80/thesis_notes/Master_notes.md

 ## 8/6/2024

-- need to make detailed verification of system dynamics between .pyd and simulink file
+- ~~need to make detailed verification of system dynamics between .pyd and simulink file~~ DONE
 	- use trim input verify state outputs are the same
 	- use sine input verify state outputs are the same
 	- verify shift cg is the same